agustinov/FFmpeg-Cedrus/README.md

 	make
 	sudo make install
 	cd ..

+If you have a server Linux without X11 desktop, for decoding video via VDPAU you also need to install the X11 core and the xserver-xorg-video-fbturbo video driver (see https://linux-sunxi.org/Xorg).

 If you want to build ffplay, you also need to install the development version of SDL.
 For the 2.3-cedrus and 2.8-libcedrus branches install libsdl1.2-dev: